Xin-Cheng-Wen/PO4Vul/README.md

 </div>

 ### In training and inference phase:
-We provide config about fine-tuning and IPO for LLMs in `src\LLM`.
+Please refer to `src\LLM` for configs used to fine-tune LLMs with T-SFT and COPO.

-Make sure to execute these commands in the `LLaMA-Factory` (V0.9.2) directory.
+Make sure to execute the following commands in the `LLaMA-Factory` (V0.9.2) directory.

 #### SFT